nickassafkirk/Cartel-Coffee/README.md

 #### [Form submission page](https://nickassafkirk.github.io/Cartel-Coffee/submit.html)
  * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons.
  * Success message jumbotron - A bold heading states that the users message has been received.
-This finalizes form validation and ensures user confidence by communciating clearly that they have used the form correctly.
+This finalizes form validation and ensures user confidence by communicating clearly that they have used the form correctly.
  * Faq Link - A link to the FAQs section points to some commonly asked questions that may be relevant to the user's message, in case they previously missed it.
  * Return home button - This button allows users to quickly return to the site hompeage so they can explore more site content.
  * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolled to the bottom of the page.